daddel80/notepadpp-multireplace/README.md

   - **E** — Extended search mode.
   - **R** — Regular expression mode.
 - **Additional Columns:**
-  - **Matches** — Displays the number of times each 'Find what' string is detected.
-After running Find All, double-click the count to cycle through all matches in the editor; each click jumps to the next occurrence and highlights the corresponding line in the Search Results Window.
+  - **Matches** — Shows the hit count for each entry.
+After Find All, double-click to navigate through matches starting from the cursor position in the Search Results Window; wraps to first match at the end.
   - **Replaced** — Shows the number of replacements made for each 'Replace with' string.
   - **Comments** — Add custom comments to entries for annotations or additional context.
   - **Delete** — Contains a delete button for each entry, allowing quick removal from the list.